 Start your day on a sweet note with these Apple Cinnamon Pancakes.
-They’re fluffy, sweet, and easy to make!
+These fluffy pancakes are deliciously sweet, and easy to make!
+Perfect for breakfast or brunch.

 Want a yummy, super delicious breakfast or brunch?
 As the weather turns and leaves fall, I crave all things apple cinnamon.